Paris – December, 2015

 ”…..
 I love Paris in the springtime, I love Paris in the fall, I love Paris in the winter when it drizzles, I love Paris in the summer when it sizzles………….”

 Don’t be put off visiting Paris.
-It really is ‘La Ville Lumiere’ – The City of Light why not make sure you make a visit in 2016!
+It really is ‘La Ville Lumiere’ – The City of Light.
+It’s important to visit at least once every couple of years.

 - Les Egouts de Paris are open to the public – Metro: Pont de l’Alma – € 4– pp